czegiati/Analyzer/README.md

 1,What is it for?

-Implementing the Analyzer interface, you can easily define tags, and assign a function to them.
+By implementing the Analyzer interface, you can easily define tags, and assign a function to them.
-(Currently it only works for XML-files, but it is going to get extended in the future.)

 Example for the xml:
 ```xml